machacekmartin/ExampleProject/README.md

 Structure is based on MVP, even though I used naming scheme for MVC lol

-Basic routing is very similiar to what Laravel has to offer (Route::get, Route::post)
+Basic routing is very similiar to what Laravel has to offer.. only Route::get, Route::post, nothing special.